-Patients and families should alert staff members if they notice the central line dressing coming off or becoming wet or dirty.
-They should also only touch the central line after performing hand hygiene.
+Patients, parents, and families should alert staff members if they notice the central line dressing coming off or becoming wet or dirty.
 Patients and families can also ask their health care provider if they have performed hand hygiene before touching the line.
 They are encouraged to speak up if they have any concerns.
 Visitors also need to follow good hand hygiene practices by washing their hands before entering and leaving patients’ rooms.

-Patients and families will be provided instructions on how to care for a central line if the patient leaves the hospital while the central line is still in place.
+Patients and families are provided instructions on how to care for a central line if the patient leaves the hospital while the central line is still in place.

 - The Centers for Disease Control and Prevention CLABSI Patient Education

-- The Centers for Medicare and Medicaid Services' Care Compare
+- The Centers for Medicare and Medicaid Services' Hospital Compare